Home

 FRETS is looking forward to welcoming messers Blake & Childs back to the Strathaven Hotel on Friday 20th Feb, their set will take in favourites from their collective back catalogues.

 FRETS presents C86 stalwarts and avant-funk noiseniks, MACKENZIES, at the Glad Cafe on Saturday 28th Feb.
+LAND SURVEYOR will be appearing as special guests.

 BIO